 Long Corner: A long corner refers to a corner kick that arrives a significant distance from where it came from

-Man to Man Marking: Man to man marking is a tactic used by teams where each player has a specific player on the opposing team that they are following with the intention of stopping them getting the ball or advancing with the ball
+Man-to-Man Marking: Man-to-man marking is a tactic used by teams where each player has a specific player on the opposing team that they are following with the intention of stopping them from getting the ball or advancing with the ball

 Match: A match is another term used to mean a soccer game.